Cafe, restaurant or takeaway

 - you only sell ice or flavoured ice, for example:

 - shaved ice or snow cones

 For example, a cafe selling coffee and tea does not need a food business licence if it only serves pre-packaged cookies.

-As a general guide, for a new cafe, restaurant, takeaway or similar food business in a fixed location, fees that may apply for the 2018-19 financial year include:
+As a general guide, the fees in the table apply for the 2018-19 financial year for a new cafe, restaurant, takeaway or similar food business in a fixed location.

 |Size of premises||Design application||Food licence|